Brundibár: Other performances

 On February 8–9, 2019, Project Opera, the youth opera training program of the Minnesota Opera, performed Brundibar (Kushner translation) at the Lab Theatre in Downtown Minneapolis.

-In 2019, Brundibár was performed by WNO Youth Opera in the Wales Millenium Centre, Cardiff.
+In 2019, Brundibár was performed by WNO Youth Opera in the Wales Millennium Centre, Cardiff.

-On November 4-7, 2021, the Virginia Children's Chorus Concert Choir performed Brundibar proceeded by Elie Wiesel's play, The Trial of God, at Christopher Newport University's Ferguson Center for the Arts in Newport News, Virginia.
+On November 4-7, 2021, the Virginia Children's Chorus Concert Choir performed Brundibar preceded by Elie Wiesel's play, The Trial of God, at Christopher Newport University's Ferguson Center for the Arts in Newport News, Virginia.
 The performance was shown as part of the University's Reflections on the Holocaust exhibition, where the two theatrical works were performed together for the first time.